funcwj/aps/docs/overview.md

 # Usage overview

-There is no `setup.py` script for installing the package in the repository and actually I don't suggest the reader doing that.
-The following shows the recommended way to use the aps package.
+There is no `setup.py` script for installing the package in the repository and actually I don't suggest readers doing that.
+The following shows the recommended way to use the APS package.

 A typical working directory looks like:
 ```bash